kortschak/dex/cmd/worklog/README.md

 ## CEL extensions

 The CEL environment provides the [`Lib`](https://pkg.go.dev/github.com/kortschak/dex/internal/celext#Lib) and [`StateLib`](https://pkg.go.dev/github.com/kortschak/dex/internal/celext#StateLib) extensions from the celext package. `StateLib` is only available in `module.*.options.rules.*.src`.

+## PostgreSQL store

+When using PostgreSQL as a store, the `~/.pgpass` file MAY be used for password look-up for the primary connection to the database and MUST be used for the read-only connection.

+The read-only connection is made on start-up.
+Before connection, the read-only user, which is `${PGUSER}_ro` where `${PGUSER}` is the user for the primary connection, is checked for its ability to read the tables used by the store and for the ability to do any non-SELECT operations.
+If the user cannot read the tables, a warning is emitted, but the connection is made.
+If non-SELECT operations are allowed for the user, or the user can read other tables, no connection is made.
+Since this check is only made at start-up, there is a TOCTOU concern here, but exploiting this would require having user ALTER and GRANT grants at which point you have already lost the game.